Camilla Belle: Early life

-An only child, Belle was born to Deborah Cristina Gould and Jack Wesley Routh, a country music performer and composer.
+An only child, Belle was born on October 2, 1986 to Deborah Cristina Gould of a Brazilian background and Jack Wesley Routh, a country music performer and composer.
 She attended Marlborough School, an all-girl high school in Los Angeles.
 She grew up speaking English and Portuguese.
-During her childhood, she frequently visited her mother's family in Brazil.She was raised in her mother's devout Roman Catholic faith.
+During her childhood, she frequently visited her mother's family in Brazil.
+She was raised in her mother's devout Roman Catholic faith.